Akshay-365/akshay-365.github.io/_posts/2024-11-14-Hello-World.md

+---
+layout: post
+title: Hello World!
+date: 2024-11-14 00:00:00 +0300
+description: You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+img: hello-world.jpg # Add image post (optional)
+tags: [Programming, Learn] # add tag
+---

 # 💡THINKING 🫵 REFORM 👣👣👣👣

 ### In this module we are going to discuss about the `MOST IMPORTANT TWO STEPS` which I was thinking to implement in my daily routine in couple of years.